reidwagner/TSEGB/README.md

 Implemented instructions, with r being any 8-bit register:
 - NOP
 - ADD A, r
+- ADC A, r
+- AND A, r
+- XOR A, r
+- OR A, r
 - LD r, n
 - HALT